 - Provide tax incentives on pre-production costs for live productions to assist Australian producers finance the staging of new productions and attract investment in an internationally competitive market; - 2.
 Establish a major seed fund (\$20 million over four years) for original Australian works of scale: - 3.
-Provide an additional \$5 million over four years for international touring of Australian productions; - Provide an additional \$14 million over four years to Playing Australia and establish a digital distribution and access fund; and - 5.
-Introduce a tax relief measure allowing charitable organisations to claim back the tax deduction on gift donations.
+Provide an additional \$20 million per annum over 4 years to the Australia Council - 4.
+Provide an additional \$5 million per annum over four years to Playing Australia; and - 5.
+Rebuild industry stability by adjusting arts funding annually by CPI and removing the efficiency dividend on arts program funding.